Some Syrian rebels fear U.S. strikes will help Assad

 While the main opposition coalition welcomed the strikes, several commanders contacted by Reuters said the campaign against Islamic State could backfire if it allowed forces loyal to Assad to fill the vacuum on the ground.

-"There is a fear that the regime will exploit a military vacuum in areas of Islamic State control to realise military advances," a commander in western Syria said via online message.
-"This will make the alliance appear to the people as the saviour of the Assad regime."
+"There is a fear that the regime will exploit a military vacuum in areas of Islamic State control to realize military advances," a commander in western Syria said via online message.
+"This will make the alliance appear to the people as the savior of the Assad regime."

 The commander, who is linked to the main rebel Free Syrian Army, said that if pro-Assad forces ended up benefiting from the strikes it could even increase the popularity of Islamic State, a hardline Sunni Muslim force which has captured tracts of land in Syria and Iraq.